matthew-a-thomas/gps-logger/README.md

 MD5 HMAC is used for speed to be nicer to resource-constrained clients.
 Note that while MD5 hashing has long been broken, there are [no known vulnerabilities to an MD5 HMAC](https://tools.ietf.org/html/rfc6151).
 Still, [options will be explored for the upcoming v2.0 release](https://github.com/matthew-a-thomas/gps-logger/issues/48).

+## Testing

+A variety of tests are included in the solution, ranging from unit tests to integration tests.

+Most of the integration tests are automatic and you won't need to provide any magic strings or config values.
+For example, Reflection is used to determine where to create an `App_Data` folder in relation to the `GPSLogger` assembly.
+Also, test files are automatically retained for a day and then cleaned up after a subsequent test run.

+However, the `SQLDatabase.Tests` do require a magic string: they require a connection string to a dev/test SQL Server database against which to run integration tests.
+I'm doing my best to only run tests within transactions that are rolled back, but since there's no way to embed SQL Server then you'll need to provide a connection string.
+That connection string needs to live within a file on your hard drive called `C:\connection string.txt`.
+If you have ideas for how I can keep connection strings secret (AKA separate from this GitHub project), then please [submit an issue](https://github.com/matthew-a-thomas/gps-logger/issues/new).

 ## Design choices

  - Autofac is used for Dependency Injection